Looops vs Lovable

 Compare Looops to other builders

-Describe what you want, watch Looops build it, and publish it to your domain.
-Want to leave someday?
-Export the code and host it anywhere.
+Describe what you want, watch Looops build it, and export the code anytime.